 There are a few ways to do this:

 You might have heard of the approach where you price your products ending with a “.99” rather than a “0” – for example, $2.99.
-This is because customers tend to read these numbers as “$2″ rather than the more accurate “$3”.
+This is called charm pricing, it is a very popular psychological pricing technique that is based on the fact that customers tend to read these numbers for their smaller value like “$2” in this case rather than the accurate value of “$3”.

 This approach is great when you want your product to scream ‘value’ – customers now directly associate this sort of pricing representation as an indication of value.